liamhendricks/finalsoftwareblog/_posts/2024-03-05-about-summoning.md

 be explored in a genre that only sees a true masterpiece once every 20 years, and is rarely made by small indie studios (for good reason I suppose).
 The project is almost out of proof of concept phase and looking towards a playable demo soon.
-TONS of work has been done building and refining gameplay systems and last count had about 20,000 lines of gdscript.
-The last major game systems to implement are global navigation (nearly done), questing and dialogue.
-Other systems need a second pass and even more polish, but are usable right now.
-For example - combat is functional, but not very flashy or polished.
+TONS of work has been done building and refining gameplay systems and last count had about 40,000 lines of gdscript.
+All major game systems have been implemented to more or less functional states.
+Many need a second pass or some polish, but are usable right now.
+For example - combat is functional, but not very flashy or juicy.
 This doesn't mean the game is close to release, but rather it is ready for a full content phase where the actual assets and content are created and implemented.
 Locations, items, quests, characters, enemies, dialogue etc etc.